 State-listed threatened and endangered species

 Some states have state endangered species laws.
 Where that is the case, we have provided the list of state-protected species.
 These lists (like the federal list) change periodically.
-Word to the wise (students!) – before you decide which species to study, check these lists and also check with the state agency.
+Before you decide which species to study, check these lists and also check with the state agency.
 It is significantly more challenging to obtain permits (federal and/or state) to work with endangered species.
 If your study question can be addressed with research on a different species, that is almost certainly a better option.

 Some states have separate permit applications for research involving threatened or endangered species (in addition to the federal permit for endangered or threatened species).
 Whenever a state permit for endangered or threatened species was available, it is included in the state summary.
 However, many states do not post these applications online.
 Do not assume, however, that the lack of a separate permit application on this website or on the state website means that it is not needed.
 Check with the state agency to be sure.